 Mira Sorvino has an office across from the Million Dollar at Broadway and 3rd St. All hell breaks loose when Chow Yun-Fat comes to see her about getting some forged papers.
 Here's some carnage about to happen on the fire escape.

 Looking north on 3rd toward the Million Dollar.
 Chow Yun-Fat and Mira Sorvino are in the car.
 That's the Bradbury Building on our left.
-See our many pages on the Los Angeles Theatres site about the various areas of the Million Dollar Theatre for photos of the building.
+See the many pages on the Los Angeles Theatres site about the various areas of the Million Dollar Theatre.
 It's a 1918 vintage theatre first operated by Sid Grauman.

 A look up at the Tower Theatre marquee and vertical sign in "The Replacement Killers."
 The Tower is at 8th & Broadway.
-When we go inside for the cartoons, however, we're still on the same block but down the street at the Orpheum.
+When we go inside for the cartoons, however, we're still on the same block but down the street at the Orpheum Theatre, 842 S. Broadway.